“I’m a Crystal Gem, too!”

 - “Worth Buying the Record Player Award” For Best Song: How come Estelle only had one #1 in the UK?
 “Stronger Than You” is the show’s modus operandi!

 - “No Television For 1000 Years Award” For Least Favorite Episode: If I never see “Fusion Cuisine” again, it will be too soon.
-It’s unfunny, contains subpar characterization, and just pointless.
+It’s unfunny, contains subpar characterization, and is just pointless.

 - “Showtime’s Adaptation of Unfamiliar Familiar” For Favorite Episode: “Rose’s Scabbard” should be buried in a vault to be seen by future generations.
 I don’t know if I believe in perfection, but “Rose’s Scabbard” comes damn close.